 Dominic Späth is the owner and founder of LEBEMAN which markets the brand INSCALE.

 Known as a leading presentation specialist with over 17 years of experience in consulting clients and leading a presentation design company, his focus is mainly on innovative presentation techniques and their most effective individual design.
-With skills stemming from an education in 3D design and printmaking, he is always looking for the newest technology to make presenting an interactive, memorable experience for every audience.
+With skills stemming from education in 3D design and printmaking, he is always looking for the newest technology to make presenting an interactive, memorable experience for every audience.

 Thanks to INSCALE’s Johanna Kneifel, who was my liaison for this feature.